 Try to Escape the Room

-Another fun thing to do in Porto with your teenagers is to give it a go at Porto Exit Games, where you are the main characters of a thriller game and the main goal is to get out in time.
+Another fun thing to do in Porto with your teenagers is to give it a go at the Às de Copas Escape Room, where you are the main characters of a thriller game and the main goal is to get out in time.
+I have done it with friends and with my partner and it was always SO.
+MUCH.
+FUN. 🙂

-There are several rooms at the Porto Exit Games, each one with a game with a specific difficulty level.
-Up to 5 players can get inside a room, which makes it very suitable for families.
-Nonetheless, extended versions of all the games are available for groups between 6 and 10 people.
+There are several rooms, each one with a game with a specific difficulty level.
+Between 2 to 8 people can get inside a room, which makes it very suitable for families.

 In the last couple of years Porto has been enjoying (or just enduring, im my case…) very high temperatures during Summer (June to August) and even during Fall (September to November).